gillivj/vaccination-center/backend/README.md

 # Vaccine Booking App (Backend)

-1. Update the MONGO_URI in .env file
+This backend module using NodeJS Express for APIs and mongodb as database

+1. Copy .env.sample as .env and update the MONGO_URI to point the local mongodb database
-2. Run npm install to install dependecies
+2. Run **npm install** to install dependencies.
-3. Run npm run seed to populate the vaccination center and nurses into database
+3. Run **npm run seed** to populate the vaccination centers and nurses records into database.
-4. Run npm start
+4. Run **npm start**
-5. Can start test at http://localhost:3000 which pointing to frontend
+5. Can start test at **http://localhost:3000** which pointing to frontend.